KannonZenetism/zenetism-field-physics/lattice-mathematics/LM05-resonance-field-theory-membrane-operators-and-collective-dynamics.md

 **Definition 6 (Echo Layer):**

 Recursion pattern in membrane space formed when \( 0 < T(⧉) < I_{c,\text{available}} \).
 Distinct from Living Transmission (C₃-governed lawful propagation) and pathological entropic echo (E₃-governed source-severed decay).
-An Echo Layer may be centropic or entropic; it degrades into pathological entropic echo only upon loss of Source connection below the dissipation threshold.
+An Echo Layer may be centropic or entropic; it transitions into a pathological entropic echo only when Source connection is lost and residual coherence falls below the dissipation threshold.

 **Theorem 1 (Continuity of Coherence Potential):**